 Rhode Island 2021 Act on Climate

-The 2014 Act charged the state Climate Council with understanding and advising Rhode Island on climate issues related to resilience, such as coastline changes and sustainability, and with constructing a state plan to address climate change.
+The 2014 Act charged the state Climate Council with understanding and advising Rhode Island on climate issues related to resilience, such as coastline changes and sustainability, and with developing a state plan to address climate change.
 The 2021 Climate Act renews this mandate, and updates the responsibilities of the Council to reflect a more current understanding of the needs of Rhode Island in the face of climate change.

-The 2021 Act on Climate requires the state Climate Council to craft a new climate change plan, this time with environmental justice provisions including:
+The 2021 Act on Climate requires the state Climate Council to craft a new climate change mitigation plan, this time with environmental justice provisions including:

 Publication Date: April 10, 2021